L9Manuel9/cybersecurity-skills/skills-projects/Web Application Security/README.md

 4. Advise the implementation of secure cookies, HTTPS, and active session management practices.

 ## Key Takeaways
-- Weak session management can lead to critical data breaches.
+- The lack of proper session management can result in very severe data breaches.
 - Using HTTPs and setting cookies with secure attributes (Secure, HttpOnly, SameSite) is vital.

 ------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010